Proven Health Benefits of Blueberries You Did Not Know

 Below are the incredible benefits of Blueberries which makes it a superfood:

-It consist of pterostilbene which helps boost the immune system by raising the level of human cathelicidin antimicrobial peptide.
+It consists of pterostilbene which helps boost the immune system by raising the level of human cathelicidin antimicrobial peptide.
 This gene is mainly responsible to defend and fight against bacterial infections.
 There are also several flavonoids in these berries which has anti-inflammatory properties and hence can reduce the risk of catching a cough or a cold.

 Reduces the risk of heart diseases: